-Letter Interpretation Numerical Value Numeric

-А Excellent 4.0 90.00-
+Letter Interpretation Numerical Value Numeric А Excellent 4.0 90.00-

 В Good 3.0 80.00-

 С Average 2.0 70.00-

 F Failing 0.0 Up to

 AU Audit Not Computed

 I Incomplete Not Computed

 W Withdrawal Not Computed

 (prior to 50% completion)

-WF Withdrawn past midpoint of course 0.0
+WF Withdrawn past midpoint of 0.0

+course

+WM Mithelessel/Militers Duty Net Computed

-WM Withdrawal/ Military Duty Not Computed
+VVIVI Withdrawal/ Military Duty Not Computed

 WNA Withdrawal/No Attendance Not Computed

 Р Pass Not Computed

 Т Transfer Credit Not Computed

+Not Computed for Satisfactory

-wco Withdrawal due to Covid-19 Not Computed for Satisfactory Academic Progress
+WCO Withdrawal due to Covid-19 Academic Progress

-Z A grade of 'Z' indicates that the student recipient was making acceptable progress in the didactic portion of a course that involved a clinical component; however, for some reason, event, or course interruption beyond the control of Keiser University and involving no fault of the student, the course was not capable of being completed.
-The 'Z' indicates that the clinical, field placement, or externship was the portion of the course that was not completed; that clinical section will have to be completed before a final letter grade can be issued.
-This situation is usually associated with additional explanatory information that covers the make-up work or provides further directions to the students concerning course completion.
+Z A grade of 'Z' indicates that the stur dent recipient was making acceptable

+progress in the didactic portion of a co urse that involved a clinical component;

+course interruption beyond the control

+ault of the student, the course was not

+capable of being completed.
+The 'Z' indicates that the clinical, field

+placement, or externship was the portion of the course that was not

+ve to be completed before a final letter

+grade can be issued.
+This situation is usually associated with additional explanatory information that covers the make-up work or provides further

+explanatory information that covers the make-up work or provides further